decidables/decidables/sites/decidables/src/why.md

 ## Why these theories?

-The project is currently focused on signal detection theory, cumulative prospect theory, and hyperbolic temporal discounting.
+The project is currently focused on signal detection theory, cumulative prospect theory, hyperbolic temporal discounting, and the diffusion decision model.
 Each of these theories provides a quantitative account for a core aspect of decision making.
 Psychological theories can take many different forms, and vary greatly in complexity.
 But each of the theories presented here can be expressed in terms of a small number of parameterized equations.
 They maximize explanatory power, while emphasizing simplicity and parsimony.

 ### Signal detection theory